 - APNS will transmit a push notification directly to the user.

-Ways to Handle Badges
+Ways to handle badges

 Every time an iOS user receives a push notification or any other new information, he or she will find red circles in the corner of the application icon.
 Those badges inform you about the latest updates, push notifications and other relevant information including missed calls, upcoming events, news and new messages.

-The main problem many developers and users face is the fact that the number of news messages inside the app do not always coincide with the number of pages on the icon.
+The main problem many developers and users face is the fact that the number of news messages inside the app does not always coincide with the number of pages on the icon.
 This fact appears to be rather confusing and irritating for users.
 You will hardly like it to get a push notification about the message you do not actually have.
 For this reason, it is vital to bind the badge count with the number of new messages inside the application.

 The server pays a vital role whenever it comes to an accurate badge count.
 It is actually responsible for the number of badges sent to the device.
 The process of reminding server about the reduction of badges as well as new messages is very simple.
 All you need is to: